 Read more about TVET Colleges.

 Who can attend a TVET college?

-As part of the Higher Education system, TVET Colleges accept students who've completed Grade 9, 10, 11 or 12 at school.
+As part of the Higher Education system, TVET Colleges accept students who've completed Grade 9, 10, 11 or 12 at high school level.
 University post-graduates can also enrol for courses at TVET Colleges for more practical exposure.
 TVET colleges have a high focus on the employability of students and are most effective at preparing students for employment in a very wide range of fields.